fuse-box/fuse-box/docs/sparky/sparky.md

 ## Benefits

-* Unlike `gulp` Sparky utilizes `FuseBox` power, for example, you don't need to create tasks to transpile `TypeScript`, `FuseBox` will do that for you. instead use `Sparky` to do common tasks like copying, moving, deleting files, etc. Of course, that does not prevent you from doing that if you don't want to utilize `FuseBox` awesomeness.
+* Unlike `gulp` Sparky utilizes `FuseBox` power, for example, you don't need to create tasks to transpile `TypeScript`, `FuseBox` will do that for you.
+Use instead `Sparky` to do common tasks like copying, moving, deleting files, etc. Of course, that does not prevent you from doing that if you don't want to utilize `FuseBox` awesomeness.
 * Simple intuitive API.
 * Based on Promises, this means it is super fast and allows you to use `ES2017` `async/await` syntax.
 * Ability to run tasks in parallel and sequentially (waterfall).